 A Photo Journey Through RAN’s Hard Fought Reform of America’s Biggest Palm Oil Importer

-In 2007, at a time when very few Americans had yet heard the words palm oil, Rainforest Action Network recognized this innocuous seeming vegetable oil as one of the biggest threats to rainforests across the world.
-That’s when RAN launched an ambitious campaign targeting agribusiness giant Cargill, the world’s largest privately held company and the biggest importer of palm oil into the U.S.
+In 2007, very few people outside the food and agriculture industries were even aware of palm oil.
+But Rainforest Action Network recognized the massive threat that this innocuous seeming vegetable oil posed to rainforests across the world.
+That’s why RAN launched an ambitious campaign targeting agribusiness giant Cargill, the world’s largest privately held company and the biggest importer of palm oil into the United States.

 After seven years of shifting tactics and non-stop pressure, Cargill’s CEO announced one of the most far-reaching zero deforestation commitments ever established during the September 2014 UN Climate Summit.
 This commitment covers Cargill’s sprawling global empire of commodities, including palm oil, sugar, soy, cattle, and cocoa.

 This commitment marks the beginning of a long journey toward implementation and accountability — the on-the-ground reforms that will bring about the changes so desperately needed for communities, orangutan populations and rainforests.
 But it is also a momentous milestone that is part of a much larger sea change taking place across the palm oil industry.
 And the only reason it is happening is because of the perseverance and support of people like you.

 So, we wanted to take a moment to pause and say THANK YOU.
 And we wanted to share a series of images that not only tell the story of how we got to this point but that give us energy to hold strong and see to it that these promises are kept — from the forest floor to the grocery store.